 129. The Information Act provides that where a request for information has not been fulfilled, the applicant may have direct recourse to judicial review.
 The grounds for and the legality of the refusal have to be demonstrated by the holder of the information.
-The court procedure can be initiated within 30 days after the receipt of the refusal or the elapse of the 15 day deadline for response.
+The court procedure can be initiated within 30 days after the receipt of the refusal or the elapse of deadline for data submission response.
 The court handles these cases in a fast-track procedure.
+The applicant may initiate Authority investigation by announcement –if he chooses to do so, if no court procedure is on-going- or after one year of the elapse of the information access deadline.
+In such cases, and if the Authority investigation has not provided an adequate result for the applicant, the applicant may still turn to court to fulfil the access to information after 30 days of the elapse of the authority investigation.

+Problems reported by environmental- and nature protection civilian organizations:

+During the requisition process of data with public interest court fast track procedures are not realized in all cases.
+In truth, the first and second instances of these lawsuits may last for years.

+Standpoint of the Deputy Commissioner for the Protection of Interests of Future Generations:

+Court rulings are not always fulfilled properly by the parties subject to obligation.
+This completion is necessary, because, among other things, this is why the green side has left the Round Table regarding the Paks Nuclear Power Plant during the reporting period.

 Article 9, paragraph 2 (legal remedy pertaining to public participation in decision making related to certain activities)

-130. Administrative and judicial remedies available in environmental administrative procedures (including the permitting procedure attached to EIA) are defined by the Administrative Procedures Code (Act CXL of 2004) referenced above.
+130. Administrative and judicial remedies available in environmental administrative procedures (including the permitting procedure attached to EIA) are defined by the Administrative Procedures Code (Act CXL. of 2004.) referenced above.

-Remedies can be sought by any person who is affected by the decision of the environmental authority (“client”).
-The procedures that can be initiated by the client are an appeal procedure, judicial review, reopening procedure, by right of the Constitutional Court’s decision.
+As per the Administrative Procedures Code remedies can be sought by any person who is affected by the decision of the environmental authority (“client”).
+The procedures that can be initiated by the client are: an appeal procedure, judicial review, reopening procedure, by right of the Constitutional Court’s decision.

-The most commonly used procedure is the appeal procedure, a request addressed to the supervisory authority of the decision maker to annul or modify the decision.
+The most commonly used procedure is the appeal procedure, a request addressed to the supervisory authority of the decision maker to annul or modify the first instance decision.
 An appeal is subject to the payment of a filing fee or duty.
 The right to appeal is not linked to any specific ground; an appeal may be made for any reason that the person affected deems unjust.
+Pursuant to the addendum of the Administrative Procedures Code in effect since January 1, 2016, no fact can be referred upon in the appeal that has been known to the client before the decision was made.
+As per Paragraph (1a) of the rule the appeal must be justified.
+Appeals without justification must be denied without any action.